Unless stated otherwise, the minimum grade acceptable in all course prerequisites is a C-.

 PHYS 1115 credits

-B.C.
-Calculus 12, IB Math 12, or AP Calculus 12 A or B should contact instructor for permission to register.
+Note: Students with B.C.
+Calculus 12, IB Math 12, or AP Calculus 12 A or B should contact the instructor or department head for permission to register.

 PHYS 1125 credits